zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Introduction
 ============

-Welcome to the third Alpha release of Firebird 2.0.
+Welcome to the first Beta release of Firebird 2.0.

 Intended Users
 ==============

-This alpha release is not intended for production use.
+This beta release is not intended for production use.
 It is released for evaluation purposes and is expected to be tested by experienced users of Firebird.
-It is hoped that all alpha testers will read the release notes first.
+It is hoped that all beta testers will read the release notes first.

  o DO NOT install this version if you have never used